fbpx

 Experiencing Pain or Discomfort While Running (or During Activity)?
 Consider Seeing a Pelvic Floor Physical Therapist Today

+I hope the above pelvic floor exercises for running help you reach your goals in 2025.
 If you are experiencing pain or discomfort while running or during other activities, consider seeing a pelvic floor physical therapist.

 Symptoms of pelvic floor dysfunction are varied and can include anything from pelvic tightness or heaviness, pubic bone or tailbone pain, or urinary or fecal incontinence or urgency.